 Estimated Cost of Attendance

-First-year students are additionally assessed a one-time orientation and transcript fee of $555.
+First-year students are additionally assessed one-time orientation and transcript fees of $555.
 The purchase of medical insurance is also required for all students who do not have comparable coverage.

 Types of Aid Available

-The average award for international students who apply for and receive financial aid is $57,727.
+The average award for international students who apply for and receive financial aid is $66,350.
 A financial aid package typically includes a Columbia grant, which does not have to be repaid, as well as a student term-time job.
-International/non-domestic students are not eligible for federal financial aid.
 Loans are not part of Columbia’s financial aid packages.
+International/non-domestic students are not eligible for federal financial aid, so we meet financial need with institutional resources.